vacammar/SimpleAngularAppWithMavenBuild/README.md

 # SimpleAngularAppWithMavenBuild

-A simple Angular 7 application builded with eirslett/frontend-maven-plugin.
+A simple Angular 7 application builded with eirslett/frontend-maven-plugin, in this example I have used a base configuration but for additional details we can visit the official plugin repository [front-end-maven-plugin](eirslett/frontend-maven-plugin)

 ## Build